General Tso’s Chicken is a favorite Chinese food takeout choice that is sweet and slightly spicy with a kick from garlic and ginger.

 - Add the chicken to a pan with the oil and fry until crispy.

-- Remove chicken from the pan and drain all but a tablespoon of the oil and add the chili flakes, ginger and garlic.
+- Remove chicken from the pan and drain all but a tablespoon of the oil.
+Next, add in the chili flakes, ginger and garlic.

-- Cook until you smell the garlic (about 30 seconds).
+- Cook the aromatics until fragrant (about 30 seconds).

 - Add in the chicken and toss, then add in the sauce.